elunna/nerfhack-changelog/README.md

 ### foulstone
 A **foulstone** is a new gray stone with several unusual effects for anyone carrying it.
 Simply possessing a foulstone causes monsters to become aggravated, though it does not increase the difficulty of those that spawn as a ring of aggravate monster would.
 While carrying a foulstone, monsters cannot digest you.
 Likewise, you cannot digest monsters that are also carrying a foulstone.
 Shopkeepers will refuse to let you enter their stores if you have one, and they will not purchase the stone under any circumstances (it is very stinky).

 Foulstones have unique magical properties depending on their blessing status.
 If blessed, there is a 1 in 100 chance per turn that the stone emits a stench that temporarily scares nearby monsters, similar to the effect of garlic breath.
 If not blessed, there is a 1 in 100 chance per turn of releasing a poisonous cloud centered on the carrier.
 These effects can stack, so carrying multiple foulstones increases the likelihood of either event occurring each turn.
+The stacking effects only count up to a maximum of 10 foulstones for either the blessed or cursed effects.

 Additional traits include its total inedibility - monsters will never eat it.
 Pets treat it as a cursed object and will avoid stepping on it.
 Rubbing a foulstone on another rock will cause it to emit a poisonous cloud.
 Foulstones always generate cursed.
 If cursed, they behave like loadstones and cannot be dropped voluntarily - making this another dangerous gray stone to be wary of.